Updated: Jul 21, 2021

-The firefighters and state emergency service (SES) workers are striving so hard in Australia, and especially my home state, to fight the terrifying fires along the east coast, it makes me want to be more respectful of everything that's precious, and that includes water.
+The firefighters and state emergency service (SES) workers work so hard in Australia, and especially my home state, to fight the terrifying fires we have, it makes me want to be more respectful of everything that's precious, and that includes water.

-Although we've been on level 1 water restrictions for a few weeks, I've tried to be even more frugal.
+I've tried to be really frugal with my water usage.
 I believe I'm not the only one!
 I'd love to hear how you have been saving water.
 Here are 5 of my tips ...

 Good habits are worth having .. such as ..